PoisotLab/ms_straight_lines/manuscript.md

 # Introduction

 Community ecologists are fascinated by counting things.
-It is therefore no surprise that the early food web literature paid so much attention to counting species, counting trophic interactions, and uncovering the shape of the relationship that binds them -- and it is undeniable that these inquiries kickstarted what is now one of the most rapidly growing fields of ecology [@BorrMood14].
-More species always means more interactions; this scaling between species richness $S$ and number of interactions $L$ is universal and appears both in observed food webs and under purely neutral models of food web structure [@CanaMouq12].
-In fact, these numbers underlie most measures used to describe the structure of a food web [@DelmBess18].
-The structure of a food web, in turn, is almost always required to understand how the community functions, develops, and responds to changes [@McCa12; @ThomBros12], to the point where some authors suggested that describing food webs was a necessity [@McCa07; @SeibCado18].
-To this end, a first step is to come up with an estimate for the number of existing trophic interactions $L$, through sampling or otherwise.
-Although both $L$ and
+It is therefore no surprise that early food web research paid so much attention to counting species, counting trophic links, and uncovering the relationship that binds them -- and it is undeniable that these inquiries kickstarted what is now one of the most rapidly growing fields of ecology [@BorrMood14].
+More species ($S$) always means more links ($L$); this scaling is universal and appears both in observed food webs and under purely neutral models of food web structure [@CanaMouq12].
+In fact, these numbers underlie most measures used to describe food webs [@DelmBess18].
+The structure of a food web, in turn, is almost always required to understand how the community functions, develops, and responds to changes [@McCa12; @ThomBros12], to the point where some authors suggested that describing food webs was a necessity for community ecology [@McCa07;
+@SeibCado18].
+To this end, a first step is to come up with an estimate for the number of existing trophic links, through sampling or otherwise.
+Although both
-$S$ can be counted in nature, the sampling of interactions is orders of magnitude more difficult than the sampling of species [@Jord16a; @Jord16].
-As a result, we have far more information about $S$.
+$L$ and $S$ can be counted in nature, the measurement of links is orders of magnitude more difficult than the observation of species [@Jord16a; @Jord16].
+As a result, we have far more information about values of $S$.
 In fact, the distribution of species richness across the world is probably the most frequently observed and modelled ecological phenomena.
-Therefore, if we can predict $L$ from $S$ in an ecologically realistic way, we will be in a position to make first order approximations of food web structure at large scales.
+Therefore, if we can predict $L$ from $S$ in an ecologically realistic way, we will be in a position to make first order approximations of food web structure at large scales, even under our current data-limited regime.

-Measures of food web structure are based on three specific quantities.
-The first and most straightforward is $L$, the number of trophic interactions among species.
+Measures of food web structure react most strongly to a handful of important quantities.
+The first and most straightforward is $L$, the number of trophic links among species.
 This quantity can be large, especially in species-rich habitats, but it cannot be arbitrarily large.
-It is clear to any observer of nature that of all imaginable trophic interactions, only a fraction actually occur.
+It is clear to any observer of nature that of all imaginable trophic links, only a fraction actually occur.
 If an ecological community contains $S$ species, then the maximum number of links in its foodweb is $S^2$: a community of omnivorous cannibals.
 This leads to the second quantity: a ratio called *connectance* and defined by ecologists as $Co = L/S^2$.
 Connectance has become a fundamental quantity for nearly all other measures of food web structure and dynamics [@PascDunn06].
 The third important